 The Colorado Crane Conservation Coalition, Inc. (CCCC) is dedicated to the conservation and protection of Sandhill Cranes in Colorado.
 CCCC was formed in May 2012 in response to a community discussion regarding the hunting of Greater Sandhill Cranes in Northwest Colorado.
-Birdwatchers, nature-lovers, and other interested citizens of Northwest Colorado were concerned that these migratory birds, designated as “endangered” by the State of Colorado in the 1970s and still listed by the state as a “species of concern,” would decline in numbers and disappear from the area.
+Birdwatchers, nature-lovers, and other interested citizens of Northwest Colorado were concerned that these migratory birds, still listed by the state as a Tier 1 species of concern, would decline in numbers and disappear from the area.

 CCCC is primarily a volunteer organization.
 Each year more than 85 volunteers give of their time and energy to plan and manage our festival and educational programs.
 In 2017 we are proud to have hired our first part-time paid staff member to assist our volunteers.
 CCCC relies on the generosity of volunteers, sponsors and private individuals like you to help maintain all of our programs, including the Yampa Valley Crane Festival.
 We received our Federal 501(c)(3) non-profit status in May 2013; all donations/contributions are tax deductible.

 Click here to read an article entitled “Rise of the Cranes” that was published in the Steamboat Pilot & Today newspaper on September 27, 2015.
 This article contains interesting crane facts and talks about the origins of the Yampa Valley Crane Festival, as well as our Crops for Cranes program.